swarm-oc/vault-dotenv/readme.md

 Usage: vault-dotenv [options]

 Options:
-	-a ADDRESS, -address ADDRESS        Vault server address, if no address is given tries to get the address from the env var VAULT_ADDR.
+	-a ADDRESS, --address ADDRESS        Vault server address, if no address is given tries to get the address from the env var VAULT_ADDR.
                                             Default: http://127.0.0.1
-	-t TOKEN, -token TOKEN              Authentication token of Vault. if no address is given tries to get the address from the env var VAULT_TOKEN.
+	-t TOKEN, --token TOKEN              Authentication token of Vault. if no address is given tries to get the address from the env var VAULT_TOKEN.
-	-f, -force                          Override the current .env file
+	-f, --force                          Override the current .env file
 ```